Involvement with the Jewish Defense League

 - In response to US President Barack Obama's 2009 call for a freeze on construction in Jewish settlements in the occupied Palestinian territories, Hikind encouraged Jews from the US and elsewhere to move to settlements, stating "We feel investing in the land of Israel [sic] is always a good idea."
 He also declared he was considering buying a home in occupied East Jerusalem himself.
 During the 2008 US presidential race, Hikind told the Jerusalem Post: "As a proud Jew, I will never support a candidate who is bad on Israel, even if he or she is good on all other issues important to me."

-- Hikind's wife, Shoshana, is the Executive Vice President of American Friends of Ateret Cohanim, an organization whose mission is to implant Jewish settlers into Palestinian neighborhoods of East Jerusalem, with the goal of Judaizing them and preventing Israel from relinquishing them for the creation of a Palestinian state.
+- Hikind's wife, Shoshana, is the Executive Vice President of American Friends of Ateret Cohanim, an organization whose mission is to implant Jewish settlers into Palestinian neighborhoods of East Jerusalem in violation of international law and official US policy, with the goal of creating a Jewish majority in the city and preventing it from ever becoming part of an independent Palestinian state.

 - In 2012, questions were raised about the legality of donations made by Hikind to Friends of Ateret Cohanim using money raised for his election campaigns.

-Ties to US Anti-Muslims Extremists, Racial Profiling & Homophobia
+Ties to US Anti-Muslims Extremists, Racial Profiling, Anti-Black Racism, & Homophobia

 - In addition to his connections to the JDL and Kach, Hikind has ties to extremist anti-Muslim activists like Pamela Geller of the Atlas Shrugs website.
 In 2010, he spoke at a rally alongside Geller, criticizing President Obama's policies on the Middle East.